 This job description is a summary of the primary duties and responsibilities of the job and position.
 It is not intended to be a comprehensive or all-inclusive listing of duties and responsibilities.
 Contents are subject to change at the company’s discretion.

 Required – Bachelor’s degree in Physician Assistant medicine or Health Sciences, or graduate of an approved Physician Assistant Training Program.

 Required – License as a Physician Assistant in the state of practice, NCCPA Certified, Basic Cardiac Life Support (BCLS) / Advanced Cardiovascular Life Support (ACLS) Certification from the American Heart Association.

 Eligible for Prescriptive Authority in the state of practice as outlined by the State Board of Medical Examiners.

 Knowledge Skills and Abilities (KSAs)

-- Must have computer skills and dexterity required for data entry and retrieval of required job information.
+- Computer skills and dexterity for data entry and retrieval of required job information.

 - Effective verbal and written communication skills and the ability to present information clearly and professionally.

-- Must be proficient with Windows-style applications, various software packages specific to role and keyboard.
+- Proficient with Windows-style applications, various software packages specific to role and keyboard.

 - Strong interpersonal skills.